jackmoore/jackmoore.github.io/_src/posts/2012-01-20__jquery-modal-tutorial.md

 }
 ```

-The close button is absolutely positioned relative #modal, since `#modal` is it's closest ancestor element with positioning.
-Since I used an anchor element for the close button, it's default display of `inline` must be changed to `block` in order to apply a fixed width and height to it.
+The close button is absolutely positioned relative #modal, since `#modal` is its closest ancestor element with positioning.
+Since I used an anchor element for the close button, its default display of `inline` must be changed to `block` in order to apply a fixed width and height to it.
 Text-indent moves the anchor's text offscreen so that it will not overlay the background image.

 ### See The <a href='/demo/modal/modal1.html'>Work In Progress</a>